C SDK Integration

 The functions and information on this page are available only for the C SDK .

-Before running the C SDK, you need to configure the following:
+Before running the C SDK, ensure you configure the following platform-specific elements:

-1. Implement a method for reading and writing bytes from the platform's serial port connected to the VPOS.
-The SDK interacts with the hardware through a serial interface, and the following functions must be implemented:
+• Serial Port Communication: Implement methods for reading and writing bytes from your platform's serial port, which connects to the VPOS.
+The SDK interacts with the hardware through this serial interface.
+You must implement the following functions:

 • drv_usart_rx_byte(): Reads a single byte from the serial port.